 - Although no cases of CWD have been found in humans yet, a recent study conducted in Canada indicated that the spread of CWD in humans might be possible.
 The study found that macaque monkeys contracted CWD from eating contaminated deer meat.

-- CWD has currently been detected in wild cervid populations in 25 states: Arkansas, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
+- CWD has currently been detected in 26 states: Arkansas, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.

 - Only boned out meat, antlers, hides, and ivories should be transported from CWD contaminated areas to prevent environmental contamination through movement of carcasses.